Sabira Merchant: Career

 She later became a trainer and was very successful.
 She played the enchantress, Madame Manaeksha, in the BBC production Six steps to happiness.
 She has trained famous celebrities like Priyanka Chopra, Lara Dutta and many more on international beauty pageants.

 Her memoir, A Full Life, was published in 2022.

+She is also featured in the documentary "The world before her", as she is training young women for Miss India pageant.